rodloboz/ORM-challenge-advanced/README.md

 or methods inside a class.
 This is very powerful, and quite easily done with Ruby.

 Think about your `Post` class.
 You have methods like `save`, `self.find` and `self.all`.
-Imagine having another model, say `User`.
+Imagine having another model, say `User` or `ProgrammingLanguage`.
 You'll need the exact same methods right?

-This means we want `Post` and `User` to share a common behavior, which can be achieved through inheritance:
+This means we want `Post`, `User` and `ProgrammingLanguage` to share a common behavior, which can be achieved through inheritance:

 ```ruby
 class Record